symfony/symfony-docs/components/event_dispatcher.rst

 Events
 ~~~~~~

-When an event is dispatched, it's identified by a unique name (e.g.
+When an event is dispatched, it is identified by a unique name (e.g.
 ``kernel.response``), which any number of listeners might be listening to.
 An :class:`Symfony\\Contracts\\EventDispatcher\\Event` instance is also
 created and passed to all of the listeners.
-As you'll see later, the ``Event``
+As you will see later, the ``Event``
 object itself often contains data about the event being dispatched.

 .. index::